krhubert/gormstruct/README.md

 # gormstruct

-This tool creates models and CRUD methods for PostgreSQL database.
+Tool to create models and CRUD methods for PostgreSQL database which can be used with [gorm](https://github.com/go-gorm/gorm/).

 # usage